Rwandan war crimes suspect Bizimana dead: UN tribunal | DW | 21.05.2020

 Friday's announcement came less than a week after one of the main suspects from the massacres was caught in Paris after more than two decades on the run.

-Felicien Kabuga, believed to a key financier 1994 genocide, was found living under a false name in an apartment near the French capital.
+Felicien Kabuga, believed to a key financier of the 1994 genocide, was found living under a false name in an apartment near the French capital.

 Read more: Rwanda genocide suspect Felicien Kabuga appears in court